cpp-review-dune/flow-test-dumux/examples/biomineralization/doc/mainfile.md

     gridVariables->init(x);
 ```

-We intialize the vtk output module.
+We initialize the vtk output module.
 Each model has a predefined model specific output with relevant parameters for that model.

 ```cpp
     VtkOutputModule<GridVariables, SolutionVector> vtkWriter(*gridVariables, x, problem->name());